That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 The Nintendo support page clearly states the following specifications:

-- Screenshots and videos: Memories captured with the capture button.
+- Screenshots and videos: Memories captured with the Capture button.

-Finally, how to choose the capacity.
+Finally, how to choose capacity.

 - 256GB: For light gamers to general users.

-The maximum supported capacity is up to “2TB.”
+The maximum supported capacity is 2TB.

 Recommended Ranking for the 256GB Category (Tied for 1st Place)